Epilepsy Treatments: Find the Right Medication

 Choosing the Right Epilepsy Medication continued...

 Side effects.
-Epilepsy medications can cause a variety of side effects, including fatigue, slowed or "foggy" thinking, unsteadiness, and nausea.
+Epilepsy medications can cause a variety of side effects, including fatigue, slowed or "foggy" thinking, unsteadiness, nausea, as well as skin reactions.
+There is also an increased risk of suicide and mood disorder among those with epilepsy.
 Older adults are often more sensitive to these side effects.
 Which side effects you can tolerate play a role in which drug your doctor prescribes.
 Your doctor will try to find a medicine that eliminates your seizures and has no side effects.
 However, this may not always be possible.

 Cost.
 Cost may be a deciding factor when it comes to which epilepsy medication you choose.
 Older epilepsy drugs are often much less expensive than newer ones.
 Some brands are available in a cheaper, generic form.